foundation0/conductor/README.md

 $ npm run preview
 ```

-Please note that as the module system is still under development, your milage running local models may vary.
+Please note that as the module system is still under development, your milage running custom modules may vary.

 ## Contribute 🤝